 I’ve been posting blogs on Tuesdays and Fridays for at least the last couple of months and it seems weird to let a Tuesday or a Friday go by without posting something.
 This isn’t a big newsy post or a useful post.
 It’s barely even a Camp NaNoWriMo update.
 I’ve gotten so out of the way of just rambling about life and stuff here but I’d like to get back into the way of it.
 Also, please enjoy this picture of my kitten being floofy on a radiator.

 I just wrote an entire paragraph about how bad it was but then I deleted it because it felt self-indulgent and whiny.
 I’m never sure how to balance that.
 I partly want to explain but then I don’t want to get into it.
 I get pissed off when people give ‘helpful’ suggestions because they don’t actually understand the situation but then I also find it so incredibly difficult to talk about so I don’t have the right to expect people to understand.
-So I’m going to link to this post again by way of explanation and ask that no-one offers any ‘help’, suggestions or platitudes.
+So I’m just going to politely ask that no-one demands further information or offers any ‘help’, suggestions or platitudes.

 Last night I pretty much lost my shit about it all because sometimes it just reaches that point, so I filled myself with coffee and painkillers and went to the forest.
 That sounds like a massive journey, but it isn’t.
 There’s a forest literally five minutes from my front door.
 I used to get anxious about people seeing me walking because when I’m able to walk I don’t do it exactly right because of not being able to properly feel and control the moving parts, and also because as soon as I take more than a few steps I’m hardcore exhausted and gasping for breath.
 Then I figured people seeing me in that state probably just think I’m on my way back from a really long run.
 Or they don’t notice at all.